chandra1sekar/data-engineering/12-Querying-Data-II/sync-slides.md

 ```

 ::: notes
+- usually going to have default responses with our events
+- so will have different schemas,
+- going to start doing filtering on the raw json before we explode it up into schema aware df
+- send it through boolean udf here to filter on event type
+- also write to hdfs as before
-this is just one approach
+- this is just one approach, what's another?

-what's another?
 :::

 ## run this